A 5/1 ARM — whose interest rate is fixed for the first five years and then adjusts once a year — can be a good choice for a short-term homeowner.

-While most borrowers will opt for a conventional 30-year fixed-rate mortgage, some may decide that an adjustable-rate loan is a better fit.
+While most borrowers will opt for a conventional 30-year fixed-rate mortgage, some buyers are drawn to the low teaser rate of an ARM.

-Here’s a closer look at ARMs and the 5/1 ARM in particular.
+Here’s a closer look at adjustable-rate mortgages and the 5/1 ARM in particular.

-An adjustable-rate mortgage often has a lower initial interest rate —for as little as six months to as long as 10 years — than a comparable fixed-rate mortgage.
+An adjustable-rate mortgage typically has a lower initial interest rate — often for three to 10 years — than a comparable fixed-rate mortgage.

-Then the rate “resets” up (or, sometimes, down) based on current market rates, with caps dictating how much the rate can change in any adjustment.
+Then the rate “resets” up (or down) based on current market rates, with caps dictating how much the rate can change in any adjustment.

 What Is a 5/1 ARM?

 Adjustable-rate mortgages come in the form of a 3/1, 7/1, 10/1, 10/6 (the rate adjusts every six months after 10 years), and more, but the most common is the 5/1 ARM.

 With a 5/1 ARM, the interest rate is fixed for the first five years of the loan, and then the rate will adjust once a year — hence the “1.”
 Adjustments are based on current market rates for the remainder of the loan.

 Because borrowers may see their rate rise, they need to be sure they can afford the larger payments if they don’t plan to sell their house, pay off the loan, or refinance the loan.